strawberryfg/NAPA-NST-HPE/annotation_tools/mpii_annotator/README.md

 	Used a forward kinematics human model with 2D reprojection error as an intial objective function to obatain a rough estimate of 3D keypoints that matche the 2D (given by MPII) ground truth of one frame.

 	Let the user interact with keyboard and mouse to make minor changes to a specific keypoint, and visualize 3D in OpenGL; 2D in OpenCV.
 Provided real-time visualization to reflect up-to-date 3D keypoint location changes.

+2. ##### enabled constraints to facilitate the annotation process ####

+	Offered constraints e.g. *pose-conditioned joint angle limit*, *joint angle lower/upper bound* to ensure the pose validity.

+	One might choose the joints to be considered in the objective function.

+	One might change the initial DoF parameter.

+	For some DoF, there is an option to use the initial parameter instead of learnable parameter.

+	With constraints above, it's convenient to perform a hierarchical optimization, where torso joints are lined up first and then upper/lower body joints are aligned further.